nul-one/fusecry/README.md

 -------------------------

 - mount any subdirectory of encrypted structure
-- encrypt with password or RSA key
+- use password or RSA key
-- encrypt/decrypt single files
+- encrypt single files
-- encrypt/decrypt streams
+- encrypt streams
 - real time integrity check
 - filesystem check
-- check if password/RSA key is valid before mounting
-- detect local FS block size for best performance
+- detect local FS block size for best overall performance or set manually
-- option to choose chunk size to optimize for READ or WRITE
+- encrypt file and directory names
-- encrypted files keep same file names and directory structure (good for backup solutions like DropBox where you have option to roll-back previous versions of individual files)
+- encrypted files keep same directory structure
+- option to have file and path names encrypted

 usage
 -------------------------

 ### mount/umount

-`fusecry mount SOURCE_DIR MOUNT_POINT [--key RSA_KEY_PATH]`
+`fusecry mount SOURCE_DIR MOUNT_POINT [--key RSA_KEY_PATH] [-n]`
 `fusecry umount MOUNT_POINT` or `fusermount -u MOUNT_POINT`
 Data copied to mount point will remain encrypted in source directory.
+Use `-n` or `--encrypt-filenames` to also have file and directory names encrypted.
+This option is really needed only on the first mount when FuseCry config file is being generated.
+**Watch out**: if `-n` is used, actual file and directory names on disk will be 60%+ longer than originals and thus some long names won't be valid!
+Check what maximum filename and path length values are on your system.

 ### mount subdirectory